UBC-MDS/exploratory-data-viz/chapters/en/module3.md

 Fill in the blanks in the code below so that the following gets accomplished.

-- Use the data source `penguins` to make **boxplots** for the body mass values among the different penguin species.
+- Use the data source `penguins_df` to make **boxplots** for the body mass values among the different penguin species.
 - Make sure to give it an appropriate title and set the plot dimensions to a height of 200 and a width of 400.
 - Remember to assign the `species` to the y-axis and the `body_mass_g` to the y-axis since we want to read the labels easily as we learned in the previous module.